Find Grad Schools

 • Equal Opportunity Director

-In 2016, there was an estimated number of 288,300 jobs in the United States for Equal Opportunity Representative or Officer.
+There were about 288,300 jobs for Equal Opportunity Representative or Officer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Equal Opportunity Representative or Officer by 2026.
 The BLS estimates 25,900 yearly job openings in this field.

 undefined